dharmit/syscalls/src/cat-filename.md

 `read(3, "hello, world\n", 131072)       = 13`

-Same as earlie `read()` calls.
+Same as earlier `read()` calls.
 But I'm not sure about the significance of the number 131072.
 It translates to 128KB.
 I'm not sure if that means anything.

 ### `write()`

 `write(1, "hello, world\n", 13hello, world)          = 13`

-Function signature from the man page:
+Function signature:
 ```c
 ssize_t write(int fd, const void *buf, size_t count);
 ```